 4. Do you ever miss any of the pets?

-We know we are returning our fluffy pals to their loving parents, so we usually aren’t too sad to leave.
-Plus, like kids, each pet has their own quirks that make them a little difficult at times.
-However, we did have a perfect little pal in Fort Collins, CO, that I cried when we had to leave.
+We know we are returning our fluffy pals to their loving parents, so although we do miss them, we usually aren’t too sad to leave since they will be in good hands.
+But, we also haven’t done too many really long sits.
+So, it will likely get more difficult to say goodbye the longer we stay.
+However, we did have a perfect little pal in Fort Collins, CO, that I cried when we had to leave, even after a short sit.
+We just had a really special connection with her!
 And we will make it a point to go back and see her and her sweet parents any time we are within a few hours of them.
-She is even the wallpaper on my phone, because her little face makes me so happy!
+She is even the wallpaper on my phone because her little face makes me so happy!
+Overall, we are just thankful for our time with these precious souls and excited to give little pieces of our hearts to the next ones.

 5. How do you decide which sits work for you?